Our Vision for Equitable Arts Education

-The Regional Arts & Culture Council works to achieve our vision by centering equity, access, and resources by championing arts education in our schools, promoting arts education in our community, and ensuring that all students receive a well-rounded education with the arts as a core curriculum from grades K through 12.
+We achieve our vision for Arts Education by centering equity and access as we champion arts education in our schools, promote arts education in our community, and ensure that all students receive a well-rounded education with the arts as a part of the core curriculum from grades K through 12.

-RACC’s Arts Education Program coordinates services to school districts funded by the city of Portland’s Arts Education & Access Fund and supports a community vision for equitable education through the arts.
+RACC’s Arts Education Program coordinates services to school districts funded by the city of Portland’s Arts Education and Access Fund income tax and supports a community vision for equitable education through the arts.
 This program plays a vital role in sharing the impact of arts education through the documentation of services and advocacy, and by supporting the collaboration of arts educators, curriculum specialists, and school superintendents.

 The six districts served include Centennial, David Douglas, Parkrose, Portland Public, Reynolds, and Riverdale.